Non-Markovian random walks with memory lapses: Introduction and motivation

+We characterize the BSRD and the property of {\it memory lapses} (see Definition \ref{defi}), which is given by a string of $0$'s in $\{Y_i,i\geq 1\}$ that represents a period of independence in the steps of the BSRD $\{X_i,i\geq 1\}$.
+The main results are classical limit theorems for $S_n$ in a class of BSRD with linear dependence.
+More specifically, we show conditions on the parameters to obtain strong law of large numbers, central limit theorem and an invariance principle for $S_n$.
+We also generalize asymptotic results for some models in literature, providing explicit limit quantities related to the asymptotic distributions.

 The paper is organized as follows.
-In Section \ref{sec:model} we introduce the BSRD, discussing properties and including the main results, which contain limit theorems for a class of linear dependence, that is, strong law of large numbers, central limit theorem and law of iterated logarithm for $S_n$.
-Section \ref{sec:app} discuss several applications of BSRD.
-Some results about pattern behaviours for memory switch sequence $\{Y_i\}$ will be presented in Section \ref{sec:Yn}, which give us details of the memory lapse property.
-The proofs of limit theorems (Theorem \ref{teo1}) and other results are included in Section \ref{sec:proof}.
+In Section \ref{sec:model} we define the BSRD and explain its relation with a family of non-Markovian random walks.
+Section \ref{sec:thm} includes the main results.
+Section \ref{sec:app} provides examples and discusses applications and mathematical properties of the memory lapses.
+Finally, the tools and proofs of main theorems and other results are given in Section \ref{sec:proof}.